 Lesson 1: following an autistic adult being apprehended by the police, make a Subject Access Request for disclosure of all records relating to the individual—particularly incident reports, crime reports and custody records.
 Incriminating allegations may remain on data bases even though no evidence exists to support them.

-Lesson 2: be wary of using the IOPC police complaint mechanism to deliver justice—even though there is an expectation you exhaust that process before proceeding to court; experience of FaCA members is that apart from the fact that the process is designed to protect the police rather than hold them accountable, the process itself discriminates against autistic people and is inaccessible to them: e.g. the police can take over 6 months to investigate a complaint (the IPCC over a year) yet you are only given 28 days to appeal!
+Lesson 2: be wary of using the IOPC police complaint mechanism to deliver justice—even though there is an expectation you exhaust that process before proceeding to court; experience of FaCA members is that apart from the fact that the process is designed to protect the police rather than hold them accountable, the process itself discriminates against autistic people and is inaccessible to them: e.g. the police can take over a year to investigate a complaint (the IPCC up to 2 years) yet you are only given 28 days to appeal!